Hiking and Biking Easter Island Rapa Nui

 Then the ocean breezes set in.

 Most folks would call them breezes.
 On a bike, traversing potholed roads, I’d call them gale-force head winds.
 I have to admit, I struggled.
 I started wishing I’d blow a tire or that the chain would break so that I could call a rescue and gracefully duck out of this bike adventure.
 Sadly, the bike wouldn’t fail.
+Riding a bike on Easter Island is a challenge, but it’s worth every pot hole and stiff breeze.

 My legs were burning when I passed the turnoff for the Easter Island quarry, or Rano Raraku.
 It was a 2 km downhill ride to the quarry and another 2 km back up that I knew would do me in.
 Not even halfway through this ride, I wanted to save my legs so that I could make it back to downtown, and thus, I bypassed the quarry.